incountry/sdk-nodejs/README.md

 const createStorage = require("incountry/storage");
 const storage = await createStorage(
   {
     apiKey: "",        // {string} Required to be passed in, or as environment variable INC_API_KEY
     environmentId: "", // {string} Required to be passed in, or as environment variable INC_ENVIRONMENT_ID
-    endpoint: "", // {string} Optional.
-Defines API URL
+    endpoint: "",      // {string} Optional - Defines API URL
-    encrypt: true // {boolean} Optional.
-If false, encryption is not used.
+    encrypt: true      // {boolean} Optional - If false, encryption is not used.
 If omitted is set to true.
   },
   () => "",            // {GetSecretCallback} Used to fetch encryption secret
 );
 ```